OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay Tuned for our Upcoming Meetups/Events!**

+## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 4th November 2024, 2:00pm IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its chapter meetup where we will be discussing and accepting ideas for our AppSec newsletter as well as our research wing.
-We will also be reviewing the month in application security soon.
-We'll be opening up new memberships to our club for this session as well.
+OWASP NIE Student Chapter conducted its chapter meetup where we discussed and accepted ideas for our AppSec newsletter as well as our research wing.
+We reviewed the month in application security and opened up new memberships to our club for this session as well.

-## Past Meetings/Events

 **askOWASP 2.0 - Orientation Session**\
 **Date & Time:** 28th October 2023, 9:00am IST\